snrnats/doc-centre/docfx_project/reports/traffic-profile.md

 # Traffic Profile

-The **Traffic Profile** report gives a summary of the number of consignments that your organisation has manifested in a given timeframe, and the weights of the consignments manifested.
+The **Traffic Profile** report shows how many consignments that your organisation has manifested in a given timeframe, and the weights of the consignments manifested.
 It comprises a table listing consignment and packages data, and two bar charts: **Consignment Volume Distribution by Absolute Weight** and **Consignment Volume Distribution by Volumetric Weight**.

 <a href="../images/reports/traffic-profile.png" target="_blank">
     <img src="../images/reports/traffic-profile.png"/>